IPalSeb/Scala/HowToMineWithRPI.md

 `sudo shutdown -r now`

+3. Now, install the ds64-shell.
+You can run 64 bit programs with it.

+`sudo apt-get install -y raspbian-nspawn-64`

+4. Start it with:

+`ds64-shell`

-3. Download the last version of the Linux XLARig.
+5. Download the last version of the Linux XLARig.

 `wget https://github.com/scala-network/XLArig/releases/download/v5.1.0/XLArig-v5.1.0-linux-x86_64.zip`

+(Maybe, you don't have installed unzip, install it with `sudo apt-get install wget`)

-4. Unzip it.
+6. Unzip it.

 `unzip XLArig-v5.1.0-linux-x86_64.zip`

 (Maybe, you don't have installed unzip, install it with `sudo apt-get install unzip`)

-5. Give run permissions to the miner.
+7. Give run permissions to the miner.

-`chmod +x xlarig`
+`chmod u+x xlarig`

-6. Now, install the ds64-shell.
-You can run 64 bit programs with it.

-`sudo apt-get install -y raspbian-nspawn-64`

-7. Start it with:

-`ds64-shell`

-(You can close it with `exit` )

 8. Start minning with...